KTSociety/page-brute/README.md

 python3 pb-v105.py
 ```
 2).
 Enter the target website login page url like: https://targetpage.com/login<br>
 3).
-In your Chrome browser inspect the username element to find the CSS-Selector of the Username-Field & copy it into terminal<br>
+In your Chrome browser inspect the username element to find the CSS-Selector and copy&paste it into terminal<br>
 4).
 Do the same for the CSS-Selector of the Password-Field<br>
 5).
 And again for the CSS-Selector of the Login-Button<br>
 6).
 When asked put in the targets username you want to brute-force<br>